m3-benathon/mom-assessment/README.md

 - Condominium

 For creating new family member, use the content in create-family-member-without-spouse-json.txt or create-family-member-with-spouse-json.txt which resides in json folder.
-You will need the household id from househole creation to create family members.
+You will need the household id from household creation to create family members.
 Rules/options/assumptions for all the variables:
 1. name
    - any name that the length is not empty and not more than 255 characters